krenzaslv/llm-terminal/README.md

 ## Example usage

 ```
-llm-cli cli "List all files in ~/Downloads, sort by file size and output the file size in megabytes with the filename"
+llm-terminal cli "List all files in ~/Downloads, sort by file size and output the file size in megabytes with the filename"

-llm-cli cli "Rename all files in /project that start with 'test'.
+llm-terminal cli "Rename all files in /project that start with 'test'.
 Replace 'test' with 'stage'"

-cat pyproject.toml | head | llm-cli pipe --max-tokens 1000 "Explain line by line"
+cat pyproject.toml | head | llm-terminal pipe --max-tokens 1000 "Explain line by line"

-llm-cli chat
+llm-terminal chat

-llm-cli --help
+llm-terminal--help
 ```

 ## Installation